inspec/inspec-aws/docs/resources/aws_cloudfront_cache_policy.md

 # aws_cloudfront_cache_policy

-Use the `aws_cloudfront_cache_policy` InSpec audit resource to test properties of a single specific AWS CloudFront CachePolicy.
+Use the `aws_cloudfront_cache_policy` InSpec audit resource to test properties of a single specific AWS CloudFront cache policy.

-The AWS::CloudFront::CachePolicy describes the cache policy.
+The `AWS::CloudFront::CachePolicy` resource describes the CloudFront cache policy.

 ## Syntax